-- IPEF Indo-Pacific Economic Framework: The Biden Administration is trying to work out mini-deals with several important trading partners in this region.
+• IPEF - Indo-Pacific Economic Framework: The Biden Administration continues to press for mini-deals with several important trading partners in this region.
+There appears to be broad agreement in support for this activity.
 Since they do not have Trade Promotion Authority, there are significant limits on what can be accomplished.
-It will not include market access provisions, but likely could include renewed/revised rules on digital trade, labor and environmental provisions, a focus on easing supply chains, as well as competition issues which likely would include close scrutiny of the impact of SOEs (State Owned Enterprises) on trade and investment. - U.S. EU: The Administration continues to look for ways to cooperate with the EU on trade issues.
+It will not include market access provisions, but likely could include renewed/revised rules on digital trade, labor and environmental provisions, a focus on easing supply chains, as well as competition issues which likely would include close scrutiny of the impact of SOEs (State Owned Enterprises) on trade and investment.

+• U.S. - EU: The Administration continues to look for ways to cooperate with the EU on trade issues.
 This will likely include a stronger focus on trade and investment concerns including State Owned Enterprises (SOEs), digital trade, labor, environment, and global warming.